-If you love making music, it’s one of the most fulfilling ways to earn a living.
+If you love making music, you'll soon want to know how to make money as a musician.
 Whether it’s your full-time job or a lucrative side-gig, selling music is a creative way to make money doing something you love.

 But what if the money’s not there?
 Selling your music doesn’t come with any guarantees.
 For a lot of musicians, the siren song of a profitable music career just isn’t worth the risk.
 Check our guide on how to make money online to get started.